 |Replication interruption of ApsaraDB RDS for MySQL instances||Not supported||Supported||Supported|

 |Cache hit rate of ApsaraDB for Redis instances||Supported||Supported||Supported|

 |Memory fragmentation rate of ApsaraDB for Redis instances||Supported||Supported||Supported|

 |Current operations to be performed on ApsaraDB for MongoDB instances||Supported||Supported||Supported|

 |Dirty data percentage in cache of ApsaraDB for MongoDB instances||Supported||Supported||Supported|

 |Slow SQL queries of ApsaraDB for MongoDB instances per hour||Not supported||Supported||Supported|

-In the Add Rule dialog box that appears, configure the parameters described in the following table.
-Then, click OK.
+- In the Add Rule dialog box, configure the parameters described in the following table.
+Then, click

 Parameter Description Rule Name Enter a name for the alert rule.
 Type Set Event Alert or Threshold Alert.
 Description Enter a specific description for the alert rule based on the selected alert type.
 Alert Interval Set the interval at which to send alerts when the alert rule is triggered.
 Effective Time Set the time when the alert rule starts to take effect.
 Notification Method Select the method to send alerts, such as SMS, DingTalk chatbot, and email.

-After the alert rule is created, you can perform subsequent alert configuration operations.
+- After the alert rule is created, perform subsequent alert configuration operations.
 For more information, see Configure alerts.